Leaf expansion

 Leaf expansion is a process by which plants make efficient use of the space around them by causing their leaves to enlarge, or wither.
-This process enables a plant to maximize its own biomass, whether it be due to increased surface area; which enables more sunlight to be absorbed by chloroplasts, driving the rate of photosynthesis upward, or it enables more stomata to be created on the leaf surface, allowing the plant to increase its carbon dioxide intake.
+This process enables a plant to maximize its own biomass, whether it be due to increased surface area; Which enables more sunlight to be absorbed by chloroplasts, driving the rate of photosynthesis upward, or it enables more stomata to be created on the leaf surface, allowing the plant to increase its carbon dioxide intake.

 Mechanism

-Initially, sensory organs, such as chloroplasts, the cambium, and roots, detect an external stimuli, such as light.
+Initially, sensory organs, such as chloroplasts, the cambium, and roots, detect external stimuli, such as light.
 The stimulus triggers biochemical events downstream that result in the expansion of tissue in the leaf.
-There are two processes found by which this occurs: osmotic regulation, which has a temporary effect that causes leaves to increase size, or wall extensibility, which gradually changes the leaf over time and permanently enlarges it.
+There are two processes by which this occurs: osmotic regulation, which has a temporary effect that causes leaves to increase size, or wall extensibility, which gradually changes the leaf over time and permanently enlarges it.

 Osmotic regulation

 Red light hits leaves and depolarizes the plasma membrane of plant cells via photosensitive calcium and chloride ion channels.
 Chloride leaves the cells, while calcium enters.
 This depolarization causes an osmotic shift in ionic concentrations in the apoplast, which concurrently causes an increase in turgor pressure based on apoplastic solute potentials, forming an electrical gradient across the plasma membrane.
 The increase in turgor pressure causes the cells to expand, enabling the chloroplasts to shift to a different area, and the collective expansion of all the cells at once causes the leaf itself to become larger and more rigid.
 The movement of the chloroplasts enables light that was previously unobtainable to be reached and utilized.